COVID-19 Customer Info

 Can I catch COVID-19 from the air?

 COVID-19 survives in droplets of moisture and fine particles within the air.
-By banning the use of chalk and enforcing social distancing protocols we can greatly reduce the risk of airbound contamination.
+By enforcing social distancing protocols we can greatly reduce the risk of airbound contamination.
+We also require visitors to wear face masks at all times, unless actively climbing, or exempt.

 All of our centres are properly ventilated to further aid the dispersion of particulates.